CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### IV.
 Next steps:

-* Ensure learners understand Milestones 4 & 5 in the case study.
+* Ensure learners understand Milestones 4 & 5 in the scenario.
 * Encourage note-taking that supports the final analysis and presentation in Module 6\.
 * Suggest learners begin collecting 1–2 takeaways from each module to integrate into their capstone.
 * [**CIO.gov Agile Government**](https://www.cio.gov/2016/11/07/ssa-modernization-6.html) \- Federal IT modernization and agile delivery guidance

 _________________________________________________________

-## M5S3 Case study facilitator guide
+## M5S3 Threaded scenario facilitator guide

 **Module 5**